 In 1984, Pastor Michael Lutz came to Immanuel and it was a combination of the Lord’s working in the community, within the people of Immanuel, and the leadership, that the congregation began to show some dramatic growth in worship attendance.
 In 1986, the average worship attendance was 502.
 As the growth took place, the parking lots were completed with an addition to the school in 1987.
 Worship attendance increased and the need for an additional worship service was experienced.
 As the years progressed, the need was very evident to once again expand the church facility.
 Because of the growth, on the weekend of March 21-23, 1998 we dedicated our Worship Center which seats 1200.
 The present average worship attendance is over 1300 each weekend.

 In the summer of 2017, Immanuel broke ground on our new rec-center and 12 classrooms.
-This building, is on schedule to open in the fall of 2018, will provide Macomb with a 21st century educational facility for a 21st century Macomb.
 The 12 new classrooms will be state-of-the-art, and the new rec-center will have a high school regulation court and seating capacity of 476.
 Also, the preschool will be expanding to have a capacity of over 300 students and the building plan includes renovating the lower level office space.